nghiaphamsg/BBB-linux-app/Booting_Process/BOOT/README.md

     └── xtensa
 ```

-- Basically every vendor of the SOC has their own machine directory to keep their SOC specific source codes.
+- Basically every vendor of the SOC has their own machine directory to keep their SOC specific source codes
 ```tetx
   arch
   └── arm